sgharms/LatinVerb/README.markdown

 the fly as a result of applying a heuristic transformation to the verb (i.e.
 "take the stem and add such-and-such ending to it").

+## IRREGULAR / DEPONENT SUPPORT

+LatinVerb also supports *irregular* and *deponent* verbs.
+It also handles some of the "odder" types of verb (perfect only, impersonal, present only).

 ## WHY THE 2?

-this is a complete overhaul of my earlier "LatinVerb" library.
+This is a complete overhaul of my earlier "LatinVerb" library.
+The (1) iteration did not have support for deponents or irregulars, nor was its metaprogrammatic model as tight nor were various components properly modularized.

 ## AUTHOR